georgexm/project-cleaning/README.md

 2.12.
 Using lapply to calculate the means and create a data set of means by subject and activity - data.mean

 2.13.
-Write the data in a file tidy_mean.txt
+Write the data in a file tidy_mean.txt in the current directory